TiendaNube/api-docs/README.md

 # Develop on the local environment

-To run the site locally, run the following command:
+To build and run the site locally, run the following command:

 ```bash
 bundle exec jekyll serve